auwixcom/lad/FAQ.md

 description.
 This isn't critical during development, but it makes debugging and operating unfamiliar systems much easier.

-More concretely, zap's sampling algorithm uses the message to identify duplicate entries.
+More concretely, lad's sampling algorithm uses the message to identify duplicate entries.
 In our experience, this is a practical middle ground between random sampling (which often drops the exact entry that you need while debugging) and hashing the complete entry (which is prohibitively expensive).